vasco-data-security/MYDIGIPASS-doc/source/index.html.md

 ## GET or POST /oauth/authenticate

-> This is most commonly done by adding `opendid` to the `data-scope` attribute of the MYDIGIPASS button.
+> This is most commonly done by adding `openid` to the `data-scope` attribute of the MYDIGIPASS button.

 The `openid` scope can be passed to our authorization endpoint.